FREE SHIPPING FROM 150€📦🇩🇪

 VII.
 GOOGLE MAPS

-To use the functions of Google Maps, it is necessary to save your IP address.
-This information is usually transferred to a Google server in the USA and stored there.
-The provider of this site has no influence on this data transfer.
+To use the functions of Google Maps, it is necessary to store your IP address.
+This information is usually transmitted to and stored on a Google server in the USA.
+The provider of this website has no influence on this data transfer.

 https://www.google.de/intl/de/policies/privacy/